osrf/gazebo_tutorials/haptix_comm/tutorial.md

 #include "stdafx.h"
 ~~~

-Open the property manager view by clicking on `View`->`Other Windows`->`Property
+Open the Property Manager view by clicking on `View`->`Other Windows`->`Property
 Manager`.
 This will allow you to use the property sheet provided by the HAPTIX
 library SDK.
-Move to the `Property Manager` tab, select your project and right
+Move to the `Property Manager` tab and right click on your project.
-click on it.
 Then, select `Add Existing Property Sheet...`.
-A new pop un window
+A new popup window
 will appear.
 Browse to the folder where you downloaded the HAPTIX client library
 SDK and select the property sheet named `haptix_comm`.
 This will handle all the
-project dependencies for your project.
+dependencies for your project.

 Select the target build type (`Debug` or `Release`) in the upper toolbar.
 Then,
 click on `BUILD`->`Build Solution` to build your controller.